audy/lederhosen/readme.md

   --database=taxcollector.udb
 ```

 The optional `--dry-run` parameter outputs the usearch command to standard out.
 This is useful if you want to run usearch on a cluster.

-For example:

 ```bash
 for reads_file in reads/*.fasta;